 Wouldn’t that have been wonderful to walk outside and get some pecans?
 Oh, a girl can dream.

-For this recipe, I bought the pecans at Aldi’s.
-They sell the pecans for a great price.
+For this candied pecans recipe, I bought the pecans at Aldi’s.
+They sell the them for a great price.

 Recipe and printable instructions listed at the end of the post.